hannahma-ria/Web-UI/README.md

 - Performance Improvements
 - Interactive User Experience

+## Reddit Integration
+- Uses Reddit’s official API with OAuth2 to avoid rate limits and 403/500 errors.
+- OAuth credentials are required as environment variables (REDDIT_CLIENT_ID, REDDIT_SECRET) when deployed to Vercel or other hosting platforms.
+- Secure server-side fetching ensures Reddit credentials are never exposed to the frontend.

 ## AI Contribution
 1. Responsive Design Enhancement
 Purpose: Ensure an optimal layout for different devices and screen sizes.